sramitsharma/onpremdoc/frontend/README.md

 - Object: headerConfig
 - Update logo path or the six links on the right of the header

-## Using the floating assistant (mock)

-- Click the Help button in the header or the page action "Ask assistant about this page"
-- The assistant is draggable, resizable, and can be minimized
-- Its position/size are persisted locally
-- Responses are streamed from a mock adapter; no external APIs are called

 ## Keyboard & A11y